rubensworks/article-eswc2020-costmodelldf/content/solution.md

 ### Client Component

 Usually, the goal of clients is to execute queries as fast as possible.
-There could however be a number of metrics that can soften this need for fast query execution, such as reducing CPU or bandwidth usage, or [optimizing for early results](cite:cites diefficiency)
+There could however be a number of metrics that can soften this need for fast query execution such as reducing CPU, bandwidth usage or [optimizing for early results](cite:cites diefficiency).

 Using our server-side hybrid of LDF interfaces, clients will retrieve a set of allowed interfaces based on a given query.
-Based on this, the client should determine an efficient query plan using the interface capabilities with respect to the client's metrics.
+With respect to the client resources, the client should determine an efficient query plan based on the granted interfaces capabilities.
-While most client-side query algorithms focus on splitting up queries for execution against a single type of interface, additional algorithms are needed for [*intelligently combining interfaces* for certain subqueries](cite:cites hetero).
+While most client-side query algorithms focus on decomposing queries for execution against a single type of interface, additional algorithms are needed for [*intelligently combining interfaces* for certain subqueries](cite:cites hetero).

 Next to these main metrics, others may also influence selection,
 <!--For example, if the client will execute *many* queries against the same dataset,
-then it can become more efficient to download the full dataset dump.--> such as the availability of dataset fragments, locally or [within a network of peers](cite:cites webp2p).
+then it can become more efficient to download the full dataset dump.--> such as the availability of dataset fragments, [locally](cite:cites smartKG) or [within a network of peers](cite:cites webp2p).